 Generally speaking, short lighting is much more commonly used in portrait photography as it’s the most flattering portrait lighting pattern for most people.
 The key word there is most.
 It’s not always the best lighting pattern to use.

-An overhead view of broad lighting and short lighting.
+This lighting diagram is an overhead view of broad lighting and short lighting.
 Note that that with broad lighting a broad area of the face is light.
 With Short lighting a short area of the face is lit.
 Makes sense now?

 - Because of this short lighting is slimming, which is why it’s more commonly used than broad lighting